 National Learning Collaborative

-Universities UK is leading a National Learning Collaborative that brings together the Higher Education and health sector bodies – Universities UK, Student Minds, the Mental Health Network and the Academic Health Science Network (AHSN) with local university health sector partnerships.
-The aim is to:
+Universities UK led a National Learning Collaborative that brought together the Higher Education and health sector bodies – Universities UK, Student Minds, the Mental Health Network and the Academic Health Science Network (AHSN) with local university health sector partnerships.
+The aim was to:

 - share learning to improve access to care coordination

 - support the commitment to student mental health in the NHS long-term plan and explore place and population-based approaches

 - embed co-production of service design and delivery with students and practitioners.